Step 1: Choose Your Best Beard Style

 Like the hair on your head, your man man isn’t just going to take care of itself, and this hair grows at a much faster rate than your regular hair.

-It’s neither cost-effective of time-smart to visit your barber 3 to 5 times a week, so we’re going to set you up with the ultimate beard grooming guide, arming you with all the techniques on how to trim a beard and what products you’ll need.
+It’s neither cost-effective of time-smart to visit your barber three to five times a week, so we’re going to set you up with the ultimate beard grooming guide, arming you with all the techniques on how to trim a beard and what products you’ll need.

 Let’s get going!